IP, GDPR, Privacy & Data Protection Policy

 However, you acknowledge that no system can be completely secure.
 Therefore, although we take these steps to secure your personal data, we do not promise that your personal data will always remain completely secure.

 You have the right to obtain from us a copy of the personal data that we hold for you, and to require us to correct errors in the personal data if it is inaccurate or incomplete.
 You also have the right at any time to require that we delete your personal data, where doing so would not compromise our legitimate need to retain such data (for example, for billing purposes).
 To exercise these rights, or any other rights you may have under applicable laws, please contact us at email@example.com

 Please note, we reserve the right to charge an administrative fee if your request is manifestly unfounded or excessive.

 If you have any complaints in relation to this policy or otherwise in relation to our processing of your personal data, you should contact the UK supervisory authority: the Information Commissioner, see www.ico.org.uk.

 If you register with us, we will retain your personal data until you close your account.
 If you receive marketing communications from us, we will retain your personal data until you opt out of receiving such communications.
-If you have booked a ticket with us or contacted us with a question or comment, we will retain your personal data for 12 months following such contact.
-If you become a member of the Musical Museum, we will retain your personal details for as long as you remain a member, and subsequently for a period of up to 5 years in line with UK law governing accounting records.
+If you have booked a ticket with us or contacted us with a question or comment, we may retain your personal data for up to 3 years following such contact.
+If you become a member of the Musical Museum, we will retain your personal details for as long as you remain a member, and subsequently for a period of up to 7 years in line with UK law governing accounting records.

-This policy shall be governed by and construed in accordance with the law of England and Wales, and you agree to submit to the exclusive jurisdiction of the English Courts.
+This policy shall be governed by and construed in accordance with the law of England and Wales, and is subject to the exclusive jurisdiction of the English Courts.